jakubtomsu/sds/README.md

 ```

 ## Handles
-Pool and Indirect_Array use Handles to address items.
+Pool uses Handles to address items.
 A handle is sort of like a unique ID, however it can optionally also have a "generation index".
 This is useful because IDs can be reused, but the generation index check makes sure you are accessing the item you _think_ you are.
 This prevents "use-after-removed" kinds of bugs.

 I recommend reading this blog post by Andre Weissflog to learn more about the benefits of Handles: [Handles are the better pointers](https://floooh.github.io/2018/06/17/handles-vs-pointers.html)